 Rutland is very proud of the food and drink offering here, so if you like the reassurance of using locally produced, seasonal produce then you will be spoilt for choice.
-There are numerous pubs offering quality menus that change daily, not to mention the 2 Michelin starred eateries in the county!
+There are numerous pubs offering quality menus that change daily, not to mention the Michelin starred Hambleton Hall!

 Rutland is also a great base for visiting attractions in the region, especially if you are interested in the numerous breathtaking stately homes dotted around the county border.